Tonysplash03/Tonysplash03/README.md

 - 👋 Hi, I’m @Tonysplash03
 - 👀 I’m interested in Web Development and Python
-- 🌱 I’m currently learning ...Datascience
+- 🌱 I’m currently learning Front-End DEV
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...ton.chalantorn@hotmail.com